BTNeandertha1/BTDiablo/README.md

 - Removed: Holy Fire, Holy Shock, Blessed Aim
 - Added Vigor, Concentration, Higher chance for Fanatacism
 - Multishot much more common
-- Aura Enchanted more common in HELL
+- Aura Enchanted more common in Insanity
-- Teleportation Mod Half as common in HELL
+- Teleportation Mod Half as common in Insanity
-- Nightmare and Hell:
+- Hell and Insanity:
    - Removed Mana Burn and Spectral Hit
-   - Super Uniques are almost Always Aura Enchanted Especially in Hell in addition to regular mods
+   - Super Uniques are almost Always Aura Enchanted Especially in Insanity in addition to regular mods
    - Lord De Seis always Extra fast in addition to regular mods
    - Ismail Vilehand is now Always Aura Enchanted (Travincal)
    - Bremm Sparkfist is now always Cursed (Durance of Hate Level 3)